skycoin/skycoin/src/api/README.md

 `unsigned` is optional and defaults to `false`.
 When `true`, the transaction will not be signed by the wallet.
 An unsigned transaction will be returned.
-The `"length"` and `"txid"` values of the `"transaction"` object will need to be updated after signing the transaction, which can be performed offline.
+The `"txid"` value of the `"transaction"` object will need to be updated after signing the transaction.

 Example: